 When you put a current source on the op-amp's output inside the feedback loop, it causes the op-amp to continuously "fight" against the current source.
 The chip must put out at least as much current as the current source demands in order to force its output to the voltage the op-amp inputs demand.
 If it did not, the current source would pull the output of the op-amp to V-.
 This continual fight against the current source keeps the op-amp's output stage turned on all the time, with a constant current.
 Voilá, class A bias.

-The reason we connect the current source to V- is that it forces the NPN transistors in the op-amp to remain active instead of the PNP ones.
-Biasing the output to V+ would also work, but in general PNP transistors don't behave as well as NPN ones, so we'd rather make the NPN's do the work.
+The reason we connect the current source to V- is that it forces the NPN transistors in the op-amp to remain active instead of the PNP ones, as would happen if we connected to V+ instead.
+It works either way, but in general PNP transistors don’t behave as well as NPN ones, so we’d rather make the NPN’s do the work.

 We don't want to make the current source value minimal, though.
 Down at their lower limits, transistors are nonlinear, and we're trying to get rid of nonlinearities with this tweak.
 Therefore, in a buffered op-amp circuit, you usually see biases of at least 0.5 mA, and occasionally as high as 5 mA.
 The amount you must use depends on the op-amp and the signal characteristics; you'll have to experiment if you want to find the optimal value.